Kristina01111000/WordPressTheme/README.md

 Currently working on Dr. W's site

-	->>>>> need to figure out payment works
-		- also way to make it free for current patients
-		-  use a passcode?
-		-  using paid membershippro
 	->> saving css changes in extras.css
 	-> with gecko theme in editor main background photo is set in theme -> body settings -> need to put separate background pictures into additional css